Cocaine Hypnosis – Stop Cocaine Hypnosis

-However, this release is stimulated by cocaine, and therefore is not natural.
+However, this release is not natural since it is stimulated by cocaine.
 Those dependent on cocaine will repeatedly use the drug in an attempt to replicate that initial feeling they experienced with the drug, although they may never reproduce the original experience.

 The damage your mind and body suffers during this addictive phase can cause a variety of complications and problems.
 Continual usage for those who fail to quit cocaine can lead to: